WHY INSULATE YOUR HOUSE?

 With the new Rental Tenancy Act, the conversation around the benefits vs. cost of insulation is alive and well.
 But is it worth it?
-After all, we’re Kiwi’s, right?
+After all, we’re Kiwis, right?
 Shouldn’t we just harden up?
 Do I really need to insulate my old house?

 History tells us insulation is nothing new.
 As a matter of fact, insulation is as old as the hills.
 Well… almost.
 The Greeks kicked off the insulation story with a love for asbestos.
 The ‘trend’ lasted for centuries.
 I guess we all know how it ended.
 Cork kept the Roman water pipes warm (you know, for their thermal hot baths and underfloor heating systems).
 They also used cavity walls to insulate their homes.
 Nothing slow-witted about the Romans.

 The subsequent centuries had us return to mud, animal hides, and tapestries.
 Until an accidental discovery in the 30s gave birth to fiberglass.
 The ‘batts’ were born.
 Cheap, effective, non-toxic, easy to use.
 The world was on to a winner.
 Fast forward roughly 90 years and our ‘batts’ insulation blankets are here to stay.

 In the meantime, Aotearoa is still talking the hind legs off a donkey about how insulating a home may or may not benefit health, comfort, and the cost of heating.

 Let’s take the argument out of the conversation and talk some simple figures and facts.

 - Insulating your home can cut 30% of the energy needed to heat it.
 Some sources mention 50%.
 A smart investment?
 You bet!